 This undergraduate degree gives you the opportunity to study with experienced journalists and marketeers in the heart of London’s buzzing fashion scene.
 As industry experts, they’ll help you develop all the skills, knowledge and contacts you need for a career in fashion journalism.
 You’ll also gain first-hand experience of the industry during a work placement with some of the leading names in fashion marketing and journalism.
-Our journalism Tumblr page contains great information on what you can expect to get up to as part of your studies.

 This degree course is designed to give you an in-depth understanding of the fashion industry and help you develop the writing, broadcasting and multimedia communication skills you need to forge a successful career.
 You’ll cover all aspects of the industry, from historical and theoretical backgrounds of journalism to international fashion strategy.
 You’ll also gain a solid grounding in media law – vital for a career in journalism - as well as first-hand knowledge of how the fashion business works.

 Taught by practicing journalists and skilled marketers in the vibrant heart of London, you’ll gain all the skills required to write compelling academic essays, analyse and present marketing strategy and curate your own fashion blog.